Is there a closing date for recruitment?

 Can I choose where I get posted?

 At the time of application you are required to submit a posting preference form indicating your first and second choice of divisions.
 We guarantee you will be posted to one of your two choices.
-Please note due to demand it is not currently possible to select G, K, Q, U or L (West Dunbartonshire) divisions.
+The posting preference form provides the details of all current available divisions to chose from.

 Is there a particular length of time you will be required to work in one area?
 Is there a chance for re-location to another area, if so after what length of time?